 In short, INTPs’ Fe is more concerned with preserving harmony than it is with extensive helping.
 This is especially true early in life, when they have yet to achieve their Ti goals.
 Once those goals have been satisfactorily met, however, they may become more benevolent.
 We can see this with Einstein, for instance, who displayed increasing beneficence and generosity toward people in the second half of his life.

 Reluctance to Extravert Judgment

-INTPs may also avoid extraverting their judgments by way of their Fe because of concerns about their ability to effectively articulate them, fearing that they will be perceived as less intelligent than they really are.
-Hence, their reluctance to self-express relates not only to a concern for others, but also to their own fears, insecurities, and ego.
-It can therefore take a great deal of courage for INTPs to assert themselves, particularly when discussing controversial or otherwise uncomfortable issues.
+In addition to their interest in maintaining external harmony, INTPs may forgo expressing their judgments because of concerns about their ability to effectively articulate them, perhaps fearing they will be perceived as less intelligent than they really are.
+Hence, their reluctance to self-express relates not only to a concern for others, but also to their own fears and insecurities.
+It can therefore take a great deal of courage for INTPs to assert themselves, particularly when discussing matters that make them anxious or uncomfortable.
 INTJs, in contrast, whose extraverted Judging function (Te) is in the auxiliary position, seem to have little problem in this regard.